haseebc/Threat-Modelling-Methodology/README.md

 After graduating I spent a number of years building and design security global networks and then time as an application security engineer.

 The threat modelling methodology presented is as a consequence of experience securing and building production scale technical environments.
-My profile is on linked in [here](https://www.linkedin.com/in/haseeb-chaudhary-07695938/)
+My profile is on linked [here](https://www.linkedin.com/in/haseeb-chaudhary-07695938/).